 Where to Stay in La Fortuna

 There are many beautiful places to stay in the La Fortuna Area.
-We personally stayed at Los Lagos Spa & Resort.
-We were located close to everything (by car), had incredible views of Mt.
+We personally stayed a Los Lagos Spa & Resort.
+The resort is located near the main attractions (by car), had incredible views of Mt.
 Arenal, and enjoyed the pool area.
 The breakfast at the buffet and the pizza by the pool are also pretty good; just saying.
 The price is also budget-friendly.
 The rooms are nothing fancy, but nice overall.

 If you choose not to rent a car, see if the hotel offers transport to and from the airport.